 Once a candidate is selected, then the potential resident must be registered with the Education and Residency Committee by submission (and acceptance) of the documentation specified below.
-The Education and Residency Committee must be notified of and formally approve a new residency candidate before the start of the training period.
+The Education and Residency Committee (eczm.residency@gmail.com) must be notified of and formally approve a new residency candidate before the start of the training period.
+The approval of a new resident by the Education and Residency Committee should be done within 4 weeks of the registration request submission.

 5.8.1.
-Registration of a standard residency
+Candidate registration for a standard residency